Mahi Mahi Filets

 Rinse the fish and pat dry with a paper towel.
 (Don't worry about removing the skin at this point.)
 Season the exposed side however desired.
 Personally, I like to keep it simple with a little salt, pepper, and garlic powder.

 Heat 1 TBsp of vegetable oil in a pan over medium heat.
 Heat the fish skin side down for 1-2 minutes and flip.
-You will find that is is now super easy to remove the skin (see my cook's tip here for pictures).
+You will find that is is now super easy to remove the skin.
 I leave the fish in the pan and use a spatula to remove the skin while the other side is cooking.
 But if this makes you uncomfortable, you can remove the fish from the pan completely to do this.

 After you've removed the skin, season that side as well.
 Cook the fish on the first side until it has changed color about 1/4 of the way up, or for approximately 3 minutes.
 Flip and cook, the now skin free side, an additional 4 minutes.
 Remove from the pan and pull the fish apart into bite size pieces.